PeterAyad/AutomaticGitSSH/README.md

 1. Install git bash or wsl if you're using windows
 2. Open the terminal and run the script (if on windows, drag and drop the sript to git bash)
 3. Enter the required data and copy the generated key
-4. Add the key to github.com > settings > SSH ann GPG keys > New SSH Key
+4. Add the key to github.com > settings > SSH and GPG keys > New SSH Key
 5. Enjoy!